hphelion/documentation/devplatform/stackato/admin/cluster/external-db.html.md

 server.
 These are generally found in */var/log/postgresql* and */var/log/mysql*.

-Logs from Application Lifecycle Service can be viewed with `kato log tail`{.docutils .literal}:
+Logs from Application Lifecycle Service can be viewed with `kato log tail`:

     $ kato log tail postgresql_node